Peyronie's Disease - Your Treatment Options

 Prescribed Medication

+There are various treatment options available for Peyronie's Disease, ranging from oral medications to topical treatments that provide external pain relief.
 Your doctor or urologist may recommend these approaches - However, it's important to note that none of these treatments can halt the progression of the disease.
 Nonetheless, recent evidence suggests that approximately 10% of individuals with mild Peyronie's Disease may experience a natural resolution of their condition, resulting in minor curvature of the penis.

+eatment for Peyronie's Disease typically includes a combination of stretching exercises for penile health and the use of a vacuum pump to support penile health and minimise curvature.
 The recommended routine involves using the vacuum pump twice a day for 10-minute sessions.
-Additionally, a mechanical modelling technique may be employed alongside Xiapex Injection therapy, which helps break down the plaque that causes the curvature in the penis.
+Additionally, a mechanical modelling technique may be employed alongside Xiapex Injection therapy, which targets plaque associated with curvature.

 PD Injections

-In the United States, for instance, the Food and Drug Administration has approved the use of a drug containing an enzyme called collagenase.
-This medication is directly injected into the plaque within the penis, effectively breaking it down and reducing curvature.
+In the UK, there are currently no medically approved injections specifically for treating Peyronie's Disease.
+However, such injections are available in other parts of the world.
+For instance, the United States Food and Drug Administration has approved a drug containing an enzyme called collagenase.
+This medication is injected directly into the plaque within the penis, aimed at breaking down plaque and addressing curvature.

 Penile Implants – Peyronie's Disease